florinsdistortedvision/orbisunjailed/emulators.md

 * With the release of PSP Classics on PS Plus, new emulators have been developed by Sony.
 * Before attempting, check compatibility list here (if a game is not on the list, feel free to test it):
 <a href="https://www.psx-place.com/threads/psp-fpkg-v1-0-1-play-psp-games-with-the-ps-plus-emulator.37947/"> PSP Compatibility List </a>
-* Download and extract PSP HD GUI:
+* Download and extract PSP-FPKG:
    * <a href="https://www.psx-place.com/threads/psp-fpkg-v1-0-1-play-psp-games-with-the-ps-plus-emulator.37947/"> PSP-FPKG v1.0.1 </a>
 * Download your favourite PSP rom.
 Make sure it is either in a .ISO file format.
 * Launch PSP-FPKG v1.0.1.
 In the Disc section select the .ISO file.